AndreasLETANTER/MIRROR-B-OOP-400-NAN-4-1-raytracer-andreas.le-tanter/README.md

 - **configuration file** : the path of the configuration file, the file must follow the configuration file documentation

-By default, the program will render the scene in output.ppm in scenes folder
+By default, the program will render the scene in an output.ppm file in scenes folder

 If you want graphics, you can run the program without any argument